twilio-labs/plugin-alias/README.md

 # @twilio-labs/plugin-alias

-Access, store and use your favorite oclif-example aliases with this plugin
+Access, store and use your favorite twilio aliases with this plugin

 <!-- toc -->